usamasaqib/kernel-build/README.md

 And follow the above steps to interact with the VM.

 ## Kernel development
-It is possible to rebuild and the kernel a relaunch VM with the new kernel.
+It is possible to rebuild and the kernel and relaunch VM with the new kernel.
 To do this first shutdown the VM.
 You can do this from the QEMU console by `Ctrl+a+x`

 Then compile the kernel again